ajpinedam/maui-wiki/[Draft]-Migrating-from-Xamarin.Forms-to-.NET-MAUI.md

 When we release migration guides later in 2021, we expect your steps will look something like this:

-1. Run .NET Upgrade Assistant for .NET MAUI to migrate your csproj to SDK Style, and perform well known code migration (namespaces, name changes)
+1. Run .NET Upgrade Assistant for .NET MAUI to migrate your csproj to SDK Style, and perform well-known code migration (namespaces, name changes)
 2. Update dependencies to .NET 6 and .NET MAUI compatible versions
 3. Register any compatibility services or renderers
 4. Build and fix any issues